XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

           weight: 100
 ```

 This is an example configuration of podAntiAffinity for Prometheus.
-Spreading the pod deployment based on "topology.kubernetes.io/zone" and "topology.kubernetes.io/hostname" to only allow 1 pod on each node and to mitigate downtime in case an entire zone goes down, i.e if a pod runs in zone A with key "prometheus" and value "xks" dont schedule in zone A, choose zone B or C. Note that these settings are "preferred" and not required.
+Spreading the pod deployment based on `topology.kubernetes.io/zone` and `topology.kubernetes.io/hostname` to only allow 1 pod on each node and to mitigate downtime in case an entire zone goes down, i.e if a pod runs in zone A with key `prometheus` and value `xks` dont schedule in zone A, choose zone B or C. Note that these settings are "preferred" and not required.

 This is recommended to use, critical services should be distributed to multiple zones to mitigate downtime.